-The COVID-19 health crisis is impacting every part of our lives and has shut down most businesses.
-However, our clients need help now more than ever!
-Catholic Charities continues to provide essential services; our food, shelter and medical care programs are continuing.
-We need YOU, your time and talents!
+The COVID-19 health crisis impacts every part of our lives.
+Our clients need help now more than ever.
+Catholic Charities continues to provide essential services; our food, shelter and medical care programs continue despite the pandemic so we can support the most marginalized members of our community.
+In order to continue our work we need YOU, your time and talents.
 While most in-person volunteer opportunities have been suspended, there are still remote-based ways to get involved and assist Catholic Charities during this crisis.
 Below are some ways you can support our programs during the COVID-19 pandemic.

 We thank you in advance for your generosity and desire to serve our clients.